 Launch a new project: After you've created a site, you can launch a new project by clicking on the plus icon on the top bar.
-After defining your project outcome, you will be asked to select a consulting question based on your project field, or you may write your own question.
+After defining your project outcome, you will be asked to write your own question, or select an existing question based on your project field.

-For you to be able to garner advice from your community members, they must understand the issues in the broader context.
-The more background information you share with them, the better participants can reconstruct your knowledge, challenge your thinking, and help you create change.
-Here's some content you might want to include in your project background:
+You may need community members to understand the issue in a broader context.
+Share background information so that community members can reconstruct your knowledge, challenge your thinking, and help you create change.
+Here is some content to consider including in your project background:

 What motivated you to launch the project?
 How do you define success?
 When will you make decisions?
-Why and how can this project help?
+How and why can this project help?

 What data, research, or experience currently exists?
 What was considered effective, and what failed?
-What best practices, locally and globally, have been established?
+What best practices exist locally and globally?

 What documents, websites, graphs, and databases can help us understand the field?
 Feel free to share Excel files and prior research.

 Here's some background that proved to be valuable for the project and inspiring to the participants: